Playingtygre/Data-Structures_and_Algorithms/Data_Structures/HashTable/Readme.md

 Tiger Hsu

 ## Version:
-1.0.0
+2.0.0

 ## Overview
-This is a simple coding example in C# of what a Hash table might look like.
+This is a simple coding example in C# of what a Hash table might look like. <br>
+1. Adding an Item to the Hash-table : public void Add(string key, string value) <br>
+2. Getting Value from a Key Contains : public string Contain(string key) <br>
+3. Making a algorithm that will determine the key of a key/value : public int GetHash(string key) <br>
+4.

 ## Getting Started
 1. Clone the repository to your local machine.